 Coping with stress

 Stress protects us from dealing with it.
 It asks us to confront or avoid pressure.
 It ‘s called the ” fight or flight” mechanism.
 Long-Term stress can be a factor of illness and a shortened lifespan.
 Weight is an individual experience, as we all have different personalities and ways to cope with stress.
 It is harder for men to recognized anxiety themselves as the signs and symptoms of stress will differ from person to person.
-Men are unlikely to report emotional and physical symptoms of stress as they often blame the symptoms for being overworked or tired.
+Men are unlikely to report emotional and physical symptoms of stress as they often blame the symptoms of being overworked or tired.

 Illness link to stress for Men